Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: Pham Hung

-Profound changes for entire labor groups
+Profound changes across all labor groups.

 Trí tuệ nhân tạo ảnh hưởng lớn đến sự chuyển dịch lao động

-Photo: Made by AI
+Photo: Created by AI

 Not the end of the world